pfren1998/SELINA/docs/source/run.md

 In this step, two output files used in the next step will be generated

 - `pre-trained_params.pt`: a file containing all parameters of the trained model
-- `pre-trained_meta.pkl`: a files containing the cell types of the reference data
+- `pre-trained_meta.pkl`: a file containing the cell types and genes of the reference data

 ## Predict

-Here you can choose to use our pre-trained model (available on https://github.com/pfren1998/SELINA_reference) or the model trained by yourself to annotate the query data
+Here you can choose to use our pre-trained models (available on https://github.com/pfren1998/SELINA_reference) or the model trained by yourself to annotate the query data

 ```
 usage: selina predict [-h] --mode {single,cluster} --input INPUT --model MODEL